 S21/21+ software update

-If you want to get the most out of your phone at all times, you need to make sure it has the latest software version.
-You can check for the software update by going to Settings > Software Update and tap Download and install.
+If you want to get the most out of your phone at all times, you must ensure it has the latest software version.
+You can check for the software update by going to Settings > Software Update and tapping Download and install or Install Now.

 Many users reported that using the SmartSwitch app for Windows fixed the problem, and they’ve managed to connect the phone to the PC successfully.
-You can get the app here.
+You can access the app here.

 Wipe the cache partition

-The phone may contain some corrupted files, and you can get rid of those by wiping the cache partition.
+The phone may contain corrupted files; you can get rid of those by wiping the cache partition.
 To do that, follow these steps:

 - Turn off your phone